 With Vitruvius, I again painted Arches WC 200 gsm paper with watered down Sumi ink to create a marble like effect, which was made into a concertina book.

-I made an embossing plate of a simple Tuscan column from mat board, which I then hand-embossed a little inside the edge of each outer fold.
+I made an embossing plate of a simple Doric column from mat board, which I then hand-embossed a little inside the edge of each outer fold.

 I then cut the folds and cut out around each column.